 Know your rights as a cyclist – case law you might need to know

-Our specialist cycling advocate Mark Hambleton takes you through recent cases involving cyclists, motorists and potholes.
+Our specialist cycling advocate Mark Hambleton takes you through recent cycling accident compensation cases involving cyclists, motorists and potholes.

 If you aren’t sure of your rights as a cyclist, and when you might be contributorily negligent should you have an accident, Mark gives examples here of what happened in a variety of situations where cyclists came off their bikes and made a claim.

 If you have any questions for our experts, or wish to explore a claim for compensation, contact our team today:

 Road defects, including potholes

 Road defects can be extremely dangerous for cyclists, especially around moving vehicles.
 In the following cases, claimants have been knocked off their bikes as a result of poor road maintenance.
 However, making a claim doesn’t always mean success as you will see:

 This case centred around a cycling accident in the Snowdonia National Park on 30 May 2009.
 Mr Griffiths was spending a day on his bicycle and he was cycling along a remote, high mountain road, which Gwynedd County Council was responsible for.

 On the day of the accident there was some debris in the road. that Mr Griffiths cycled to his left to avoid it.
 In doing so he went into a defect on the left edge of the road where the tarmac had fallen away, jolting Mr Griffiths and catapulting him from his bike.